At a glance

 Try using the three R’s: recognizing when your child’s getting overexcited, reading what cues could have tipped you off, and finding ways to respond the next time you see the cues.
 Below are some common reasons your preschooler may get overexcited and how you might apply the three R’s.

-He’s overly absorbed.
+Your child’s overly absorbed.

-Plan for next time: When you see signs that your child is getting overly absorbed, interrupt and give him a 10-minute notice.
+Plan for next time: When you see signs that your child is getting overly absorbed, interrupt and give a 10-minute notice.
 Check in again at five minutes and three minutes.
 When time is up, you can say, “You really enjoyed that!
 It’s time to move on to the next game.”

 Learn more about how to respond when your child gets fixated on something.

 Your response may not always calm your child in the moment.
 But learning to recognize tricky situations and read your child’s cues can help you find ways to respond more effectively to them in the future.